decentralizedthoughts/decentralizedthoughts.github.io/_posts/2020-07-17-the-marvels-of-polynomials-over-a-field.markdown

 author: Ittai Abraham
 ---

-In this series of posts, we explore the mathematical foundations of polynomials over a [field](https://en.wikipedia.org/wiki/Field_(mathematics)).
-These objects are at the heart of several results in computer science: [secret sharing](https://cs.jhu.edu/~sdoshi/crypto/papers/shamirturing.pdf), [Multi Party Computation](https://eprint.iacr.org/2011/136.pdf), [Complexity](https://lance.fortnow.com/papers/files/ip.pdf), and [Zero](https://www.iacr.org/archive/asiacrypt2010/6477178/6477178.pdf) [Knowledge](https://cyber.biu.ac.il/event/the-9th-biu-winter-school-on-cryptography/) [protocols](https://eprint.iacr.org/2019/953.pdf).
+In this series of posts, we explore the mathematical foundations of polynomials over a field.
+These objects are at the heart of several results in computer science: [secret sharing](/2020-07-17-polynomial-secret-sharing-and-the-lagrange-basis), [Multi Party Computation](https://eprint.iacr.org/2011/136.pdf), [Complexity](https://lance.fortnow.com/papers/files/ip.pdf), and [Zero](https://www.iacr.org/archive/asiacrypt2010/6477178/6477178.pdf) [Knowledge](https://cyber.biu.ac.il/event/the-9th-biu-winter-school-on-cryptography/) [protocols](https://eprint.iacr.org/2019/953.pdf) (and see [this post](https://decentralizedthoughts.github.io/2020-12-08-a-simple-and-succinct-zero-knowledge-proof/)).

 All this wonder and more can be traced back to a very useful fact about polynomials over a field: